vtexdocs/dev-portal-content/docs/guides/Master Data/getting-started-1/setting-up-triggers-in-master-data-v2.md

 slug: "setting-up-triggers-in-master-data-v2"
 hidden: false
 createdAt: "2022-07-05T16:11:49.082Z"
-updatedAt: "2022-07-27T21:00:23.947Z"
+updatedAt: "2022-10-28T14:34:21.479Z"
 ---
-[block:callout]
-{
-  "type": "info",
-  "body": "This article is about Master Data v2 triggers.
-If you want to use Master Data v1, check out the steps described in [How to create a trigger in Master Data v1](https://help.vtex.com/pt/tutorial/creating-trigger-in-master-data--tutorials_1270)."
-}
-[/block]
-A Master Data trigger is an action executed after the insert or update of a given document.
+A Master Data trigger is an [action](#action) executed after the insert or update of a given document.
 Actions can be of three types:
 - Send an HTTP request.
 - Send an email.
+- Send email using [Message Center](https://help.vtex.com/pt/tutorial/conhecendo-o-message-center--tutorials_84) template.
-- Save in another data entity.
+- Save data to another data entity.

 In this guide, you will learn how to set up Master Data v2 triggers and see some code examples of different use cases.
 [block:callout]
 {
   "type": "info",
-  "body": "Note that you may use Master Data triggers to create add hooks to VTEX first party apps.
-To do that, [Create a new JSON schema](ref:saveschemabyname) for the data entity used by the app and then follow the instructions below."
+  "body": "- This article is about Master Data v2 triggers.
+If you want to use Master Data v1, check out the steps described in [How to create a trigger in Master Data v1](https://help.vtex.com/pt/tutorial/creating-trigger-in-master-data--tutorials_1270).\n- You may use Master Data triggers to create add hooks to VTEX first party apps.
+To do that, [Create a new JSON schema](ref:saveschemabyname) for the data entity used by the app and then follow the instructions below.", "title": "Note that:"
 }
 [/block]
 ## Creating triggers